Saihex/creation_wiki_pages/The4Tris/category/official_contents/The4Tris_Evolution.md

 **The 4Tris First Generation** logo is a simple diamond split into four with unquie abstract patterns on each pieces.
 This was made by [IskandarAlex2](https://iskandaralex2.carrd.co/) back in `2023` during the formation of this franchise.

+Just like many of IskandarAlex2's earlier creations, **The 4Tris First Generation** logo has several technical issues.
+The polygons were not merged properly, resulting in awkward gaps between each piece.

 ---

 ### The 4Tris - Second Generation